Kearny Scots

 The Kearny Scots are an American soccer club based in Kearny, New Jersey.
-The club presently plays in the Eastern Premier Soccer League, which is a United States Adult Soccer Association-affiliated league and an amateur affiliate of the professional third tier National Independent Soccer Association.
+The club currently competes in the United Premier Soccer League, having previously played in the Garden State Soccer League and the American Premier Soccer League, a USASA-affiliated league and an amateur affiliate of the professional third tier NISA.
 The Scots are one of the oldest continuously operating soccer clubs in the United States.

 In the Scots' earlier days, they played in both the National Association Football League and the second American Soccer League.
 When not members of those leagues, the Scots competed in lower level city leagues.